mrmayfield/easyrtc/README.md

 Included Demos
 --------------

-EasyRTC comes with a number of demo's which work immediately after installation.
+EasyRTC comes with a number of demos which work immediately after installation.

  * Video and/or Audio connections
  * Multi-party video chat